raspberrypi/style-guide/style-guide.md

 * Only include questions that are actually frequently asked.
     * Don’t assume what customers might ask.
     * Don’t include vanity questions.
-* Don't use an FAQ sections as a substitute for good documentation.
+* Don't use an FAQ section as a substitute for good documentation.
 * Don’t use an FAQ section to defend shortcomings.
-* Provide detailed, meaningful answers to specific questions based on what readers need to know
+* Provide detailed, meaningful answers to specific questions based on what readers need to know.
 * Spell out 'Frequently asked questions', rather than relying on initialism (FAQ).
-* Keep FAQs specific to your product or article.
+* Keep FAQs specific to your product or page.

 ## Links